nystudio107/seomatic/README.md

 * [feature] Encode the Idenity and Creator email addresses
 * [feature] Helper functions for GetFullAddress and GetCopyrightString (?)
 * [feature] Provide SiteMap functionality.
 Yes, it's SEO-related, but seems like it might be better to keep SEOmatic focused (?)
+* [feature] Added a "Lookup Geo Coordinates" button to the Site Identity and Site Creator pages.

 ## Changelog